4th-earth/site-fourth-earth/site-raw/content.md

 2. Greek mythos, The Underworld during the 12th labor of Hercules involving deities and demigods (a one-shot mythology hero quest).
 3. Early 21st century, Pluto, single-cell organisms (an evolution serial).

-*Note: The last example includes a baseline description of the [Characters](#characters) that can be played during the serialized adventure.*
+*Note: The second and third example includes a baseline description of the [Characters](#characters) that can be played during the serialized adventure.*

 ## Social Contract

 The Social Contract, is an agreement or understanding between Players (including the Narrator, if applicable) about how they will behave towards each other.
 Much like character for the individual and culture for the group, a Social Contract will exist.
 The question is: How transparent, intentional, and formal is it?

-Another way to look at it, the Social Contract is the guidelines and guardrails for meatspace.
+Another way to look at it, the Social Contract outlines the guidelines and guardrails for meatspace.

 The Social Contract:

 - MUST be agreed to by all Players.
 - MUST be applied to all Players in a similar manner.
-- MAY be verbal or unspoken; we RECOMMEND writing it down.
+- MAY be verbal or unspoken; we RECOMMEND written.
-- MAY be created as Players interact with each other.
+- MAY be created or modified as Players interact with each other.

 Resources for developing a Social Contract: